 Who for:

-- Be able to provide transport to their agreed venue.
+• Have your own transport to your agreed venue.
 Transport can only be provided in exceptional circumstances.

 What we will do:

-- See you for a pre-course assessment within 10 weeks of referral (unless you chooses for a later appointment)
+• See you for a pre-course assessment within 10 weeks of referral (unless you choose a later appointment)

 Referral: